Spousal Open Work Permit

 Tip on how you can double your stay in Canada

-• After Susan found a job, Michael applies for a spousal open work permit that will have the same expiry as Susan’s work permit.
+3. Once Susan secures a job, Michael applies for a Spousal Open Work Permit (SOWP), which is valid until the same expiry date as Susan’s work permit.

 Do I also need health insurance for the Spousal Open Work Permit (SOWP)?